ozys/SGJL-anki/README.md

 ## SGJL-anki Course List

-For each SGJL course, choose **ONE** of the available classes.
-You can choose more than one if you like, but they cover roughly the same material.

 Each section (Beginner, Intermediate, etc) is expected to require roughly 300-400 hours of dedicated study and review, totaling about 1500-2000 hours of study for the entire SGJL course.

 Keep doing a course until you've at least *seen* every card in the course, then move on to the next course.
 Keep on reviewing whatever Anki tells you to review.